 I think of you often.
-How I remember the day I met you on your father's
+How I remember the day I met you

-life.
+accountings to life.
 That you have lived a comfortable life because of

 I know this ship and its contents must be quite a surprise

 Yes, it's true.
 I'm inviting you to come to Barsoom.
 Now

 I regret that I could not teleport to Tarzana to give

 you the good news in person, but the Tharks and Warhoon have renewed their

 The city states cannot stay neutral much longer.

 Every day brings fresh appeals for aid to my throne.
-As Warlord, my
+As

-to stave off plunging half my planet into war.
+balance of forces to stave off plunging half my planet into war.
 However,

 as a man, Tars Tarkas is my friend and ally and I cannot ignore his pleas.